albertwo1978/Manifests/edu/Readme.md

 Simple ingress controller example.
 Used the following blog as a guide.
-Since I am not testing hybrid (Windows and Linux) I did not follow the steps to create a separate agent pool or create the customer portals.
-I instead replace his last steps with a simple Nginx website that site behind the ingress controller(nginx.yaml):
+Since I am not testing hybrid (Windows and Linux) I did not follow the steps to create a separate agent pool or create the customer web apps.
+I instead replace the last steps with a guestbook app and two sample apps located in their respective subfolders.
+The nginx.yaml file is not currently used and can be ignored:

 https://github.com/dougperkes/azure-acs-hybrid-cluster-migration